-A 3D printer is a machine able to quickly create three-dimensional solid objects based on what is indicated by a digital file, usually processed through a CAD system.
+A 3D printer is a machine able to quickly create three-dimensional solid objects based on what is indicated in a digital file, usually processed through a CAD system.
 3D printing is also called additive manufacturing because the printed object is the result of an additive process that involves the arrangement in layers of the material used which, gradually, comes to the final creation of the object.

-Each layer, therefore, represents the horizontal cross-section of the object you want to print and if until a few years ago 3D printers were used only for the creation of prototypes – the so-called single piece – or models, today they have become systems full-fledged production.
-In fact, 3D printing volumes have become so important thanks also to rapid production techniques, extremely precise and, not just a detail, very convenient from an economic point of view.
+Each layer, therefore, represents the horizontal cross-section of the object you want to print and if until a few years ago 3D printers were used only for the creation of prototypes - the so-called single piece - or models, today they have become systems full-fledged production.
+In fact, 3D printing volumes have become so important thanks also to rapid production techniques, extremely precise and, not least, very convenient from an economic point of view.

 As it is easy to guess, 3D printing is the three-dimensional evolution of traditional printing and is able to create any object by superimposing layers and layers of material - usually plastic and its derivatives, but also synthetic wood-like, powdered metal, thermoplastic … - up to giving shape to the technical drawing designed on the computer through technical drawing software such as 3d Studio Max and AutoCAD or creative drawing such as Illustrator in its 3d functions.

 The main advantage of 3D printing is to be able to reproduce objects with certain geometries that would be impossible to achieve with classic manufacturing techniques and, from the point of view strictly linked to industrial production, it allows to reduce the time between the design phase and that of sales, as well as being able to have the object you need available without necessarily having to create a warehouse.